Yay, you’re coming to China!

 If you want to travel from a city to another, you can either choose the plane or the train.

-Check the website ctrip.com to book your plane ticket (they also offer other booking services like hotel).
+Check the website trip.com (formerly known as Ctrip) to book your plane ticket (they also offer other booking services like hotel).
 For your train tickets, it’s better you ask at the hotel lobby or to us directly.

 For your travels inside the city of Guangzhou, you can use taxi, metro & Didi (Uber).